Press enter to search

 Since leaving civil service and electoral politics, Clinton has remained an active force for progress and human rights.
 In recent years, she has leant her decades of experience to nurturing the next generation of leaders.
 Clinton serves as the 11th and first female Chancellor of Queen’s University Belfast, reflecting a long history with the region – as First Lady, Clinton advocated for the women activists who were instrumental in the peace agreement that ended the Troubles and she has maintained a deep connection to Belfast and Northern Ireland.
 In 2023, Clinton went back to the classroom when she joined Columbia University as a co-founder of the Institute of Global Politics and Professor of Practice at the School of International and Public Affairs (SIPA).
 She teaches a course with Dean Keren Yarhi-Milo called Inside the Situation Room, which engages young scholars with insights from diverse academic fields and the direct experience of high level diplomats, journalists, and other experts.

 Her commitment to the stories we tell ourselves about who we are as Americans and what kind of future we want for our children and our grandchildren extends to her work as an author, podcast host, and television and Broadway producer.
-Clinton is the author of ten best-selling books, including her groundbreaking book on children, It Takes A Village (1996); Dear Socks, Dear Buddy (1998); An Invitation to the White House (2000); her memoirs, Living History (2003), Hard Choices (2014), and What Happened (2017); a picture book edition of It Takes a Village (2017); The Book of Gutsy Women (2019) and Grandma’s Gardens (2020), in collaboration with Chelsea Clinton; and her political thriller, State of Terror (2021), with Louise Penny.
+Clinton is the author of eleven best-selling books, including her groundbreaking book on children, It Takes A Village (1996); Dear Socks, Dear Buddy (1998); An Invitation to the White House (2000); her memoirs, Living History (2003), Hard Choices (2014), and What Happened (2017); a picture book edition of It Takes a Village (2017); The Book of Gutsy Women (2019) and Grandma’s Gardens (2020), in collaboration with Chelsea Clinton; and her political thriller, State of Terror (2021), with Louise Penny; and Something Lost, Something Gained: Reflections on Life, Love, and Liberty (2024).
 Her podcast, You and Me Both, features candid, in-depth, and sometimes hilarious conversations with actors, activists, and other people who have unique perspectives on the challenges and joys of modern life.
 Clinton is the founder of HiddenLight Productions, a global studio dedicated to bringing the stories of inspiring individuals and movements to TV, film, and streaming.
 The studio’s projects include Gutsy, a television adaptation of The Book of Gutsy Women, in which Hillary and Chelsea Clinton interview remarkable women in all walks of life.

 In 2024, Clinton produced her first Broadway show, SUFFS, a love letter to the complicated women who fought for the right to vote and for a future they would never see but knew was possible.
 The musical was nominated for six Tony Awards, including Best Musical, and won two Tony Awards for Best Book of a Musical and Best Original Score.